openid/sharedsignals/openid-caep-1_0.md

 ### Event Specific Claims {#risk-level-change-event-specific-claims}

 risk_reason
-: REQUIRED, JSON string indicates the reason that contributed to the risk level changes by the Transmitter.
+: REQUIRED, JSON string: indicates the reason that contributed to the risk level changes by the Transmitter.

+principal
+: REQUIRED, JSON string: representing the principal entity involved in the observed risk event, as identified by the transmitter.
+The subject principal can be one of the following entities USER, DEVICE, SESSION, TENANT, ORG_UNIT, GROUP, or any other entity as defined in {{Section 2 of SSF}}.
+This claim identifies the primary subject associated with the event, and helps to contextualize the risk relative to the entity involved.

 current_level
-: REQUIRED, JSON string indicates the current level of the risk for the subject.
+: REQUIRED, JSON string: indicates the current level of the risk for the subject.
 Value MUST be one of LOW, MEDIUM, HIGH

 previous_level
-: OPTIONAL, JSON string indicates the previously known level of the risk for the subject.
+: OPTIONAL, JSON string: indicates the previously known level of the risk for the subject.
 Value MUST be one of LOW, MEDIUM, HIGH.
-If the Transmitter omits this value, the Receiver MUST assume that the previous assurance level is unknown to the Transmitter.
+If the Transmitter omits this value, the Receiver MUST assume that the previous risk level is unknown to the Transmitter.

 ### Examples {#risk-level-change-examples}